-We used the same PIC32 microcontroller on our pick and place machine so we could recycle a lot of the code for the firmware speeding up development of the more complicated parts like the USB stack.
+We used the same PIC32 microcontroller on our pick-and-place machine so we could recycle a lot of the code for the firmware speeding up the development of the more complicated parts like the USB stack.

-A HC05 Bluetooth module was added onto the driver board so when we do decide to build a second robot we can use the first robot to control the second one wirelessly.
-In theory we could have one master robot and a row of slave machines all running together and all controlled from a single tablet PC.
+An HC05 Bluetooth module was added onto the driver board so when we do decide to build a second robot we can use the first robot to control the second one wirelessly.
+In theory, we could have one master robot and a row of slave machines all running together and all controlled from a single tablet PC.

-For communication with the PC we added a USB port and configured the PIC to appear as a HID device in windows.
-A SN65HVD1474 RS485 controller was used so the driver board can talk to the temperature controller.
+For communication with the PC, we added a USB port and configured the PIC to appear as an HID device in windows.
+An SN65HVD1474 RS485 controller was used so the driver board can talk to the temperature controller.

 Headers were added to the circuit for five optical switches that will be needed to sense the home position of the motors.
 A magnetic encoder will be used to measure the movement of the caddy that will hold the PCBs for soldering.

-Apart from two capacitors and some headers, all of the components on the board are surface mount with 0603 size parts used for most of the discreet components.
-We had to use 0402 capacitors around the microcontroller as there wasn’t the space to use larger sizes.
+Apart from two capacitors and some headers, all of the components on the board are surface mounted with 0603-size parts used for most of the discreet components.
+We had to use 0402 capacitors around the microcontroller as there wasn’t space to use larger sizes.
 All of the parts were placed by hand with tweezers so a steady hand was needed, especially on the 0402 parts.

 When we designed the driver board we added jumpers between the drivers, inputs and encoder and the PIC microcontroller.
-The jumpers will be disconnected on the first robot so the PIC doesn’t interfere with the kFlop but it does give use the ability to connect the motors and inputs directly to the microcontroller on the future versions.
+The jumpers will be disconnected on the first robot so the PIC doesn’t interfere with the kFlop but it does give us the ability to connect the motors and inputs directly to the microcontroller in future versions.